Ryo-N7/Ryo-N7.github.io/_posts/2022-11-15-jleague-2022-endseason-review.md

 goals up front while surprisingly summer arrival **Kensuke Nagai** was in fine form notching `4 goals` and `3 assists` in the 2nd half of the season.
-As many might know star striker **Jakub Swierczok** was suspended since last year for failing a doping test and it looks likely that he won’t be able to play football for another few years…
+As many might know star striker **Jakub Swierczok** was suspended last year for failing a doping test and it looks likely that he won’t be able to play football for another few years…

 ![vs